 Adding water to dry food simply means that the more water you add, the more your dog must eat to get all the nutrition you measured into the bowl.

-Why does we use wheatgerm?
+Why do we use wheatgerm?

 NRG whole food diets exclusively use whole food ingredients to supply the building blocks for balancing the diet.
 The germ of the wheat kernel accounts for 3% of the weight of the kernel.
 It’s the reproduction center of the plant and is also the nutrient dense part of the plant.
 This tiny particle provides essential nutrition that cannot easily be found in another food stuff.
 This specialty product does not contain gluten and is not a known allergen to dogs.
 We feel the quality of the nutrients provided by wheat germ far outweigh any fads in the marketplace.